Maryland Social Work Licensing Requirements

 Maryland Social Work Jobs and Salary Information

-According the Bureau of Labor Statistics, Maryland ranks as one of the top, nationwide, for its total number of resident social workers.
+According to the Bureau of Labor Statistics, Maryland ranks as one of the top, nationwide, for its total number of resident social workers.
 There are literally thousands of social workers in Maryland, the greatest number of which are employed in the field of child, family, and school social work, followed closely by health care.
 The employment outlook for social work is promising, as growth is expected in all fields.
 According to employment projections over the next ten years (2012-2022), social work is expected to increase by 19% overall, with the highest growth, 27%, within the healthcare field.3

 |Type||Number Employed||Average Annual Salary|